Pros and cons of different robotics solutions for order fulfillment

 About Brightpick

 Brightpick offers AI robots for warehouses to easily automate every step of their order fulfillment.
 The innovative robots enable warehouses of any size to fully automate order picking, consolidation, dispatch and stock replenishment.
-The Brightpick solution takes weeks to deploy and enables companies to reduce their picking labor by 98% and cut picking costs by half.
-Headquartered near Cincinnati, OH, Brightpick has more than 200 employees and is part of Photoneo Brightpick Group, which has over 7000 technology installations across the US, Europe and Asia.
+The award-winning Brightpick solution takes just weeks to deploy and enables companies to reduce their fulfillment labor to a minimum.
+Headquartered near Cincinnati, OH, Brightpick has more than 200 employees and is part of Photoneo Brightpick Group, which has over 8000 technology installations across the US, Europe and Asia.
 For more information, contact us here.

 Get started with Brightpick